PHX2600/The-Archive/forum/Website Updates/0822 - Server Move.md

 Posted by **PHLAK** on Sun June 21st, 2009 04:36:46 AM

 Ok, the problem was with the PHPBB latest topics plugin, so I disabled it and now we're good to go.

-[b:2hh2und4]PHX2600.org is now fully up and running on the new server![/b:2hh2und4]
+**PHX2600.org is now fully up and running on the new server!**